konklone/fpki-guides/_tools/04_fpki_trust_store_management.md

 | 00046 | Veterans Affairs User   CA B1                            | Verizon SSP CA A2                     | 1/25/2017 4:59   | 1/25/2027 4:59   | 251EA36536CFEBB0E9D1334D0CB96102BAB16589 |

-### Run the Script
+### Run the Script **This could be combined with the "How the Script Works** section due to repeated, related steps?**
-1. [Download](#download-location) the script .zip file and verify its hash.
+1. [Download](#download-location) the script .zip file and verify its hash. **Repeated step from above**
 1. Unpack the .zip file to your Desktop.
 If a different location is selected, you will need to edit default path variables *CONFIG_PATH* and *CERT_PATH* inside certLoader.py script.
-1. View and optionally [edit](#how-it-works) the targets.json file to confirm or update the list of certification authorities you want to install.
+1. View and optionally [edit](#how-it-works) the targets.json file to confirm or update the list of certification authorities you want to install. <!--This is where they set the installation flag to TRUE/FALSE depending on whether or not they want specific CA certificates?-->
-1. At the operating system command line, run these commands:
+1. Run these commands:

 - Windows: